naimdjon/ma120_f2016/exercise1_intro.md

 ### Method 3.
 VirtualBox
  Install VirtualBox if necessary.
 For Windows users it might be necessary.
 Docker on windows has been verified to work, but unstable.
 There is an pre-built image of the complete system for use in this course.
 Contact the instructor for an USB stick with the image.

+Make sure the HDFS daemons are started.
+If not, you can run `bash /opt/hadoop/latest/sbin/start-dfs.sh`.
+If ssh is not started, `/etc/init.d/ssh start`.
 Start the HDFS and explore the following commands (put `hadoop fs` in front):

  * `-ls`
  * `-mkdir`